PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 10:38:20
+Last updated: 2024-04-06 10:38:53
-Random Quote: Tequila makes me wanna dance. - Jules Vaughn
+Random Quote: Will you explain to me how that was offside?
+No, I'm asking you, seriously.
+Explain offside to me!
+It makes no sense. - Rebecca Welton